Four Ways to Conduct One-Way ANOVA with Python

 • Save

-In the final part of this section, we are going to carry out pairwise comparisons using Statsmodels.
+In the final part of this section, we will carry out pairwise comparisons using Statsmodels.

 import statsmodels.api as sm